Battery energy storage system: Lead-acid based batteries

 Lead-acid batteries, as a first-generation technology, are generally used in older BESS systems.
-Some examples are 1.6 MW peak, 1.0 MW continuous battery was commissioned in 1997.
+One example is a battery commissioned in 1997 with a peak output of 1.6 MW and a continuous output of 1.0 MW.
 Compared to modern rechargeable batteries, lead-acid batteries have relatively low energy density.
 Despite this, they are able to supply high surge currents.
 However, non-sealed lead-acid batteries produce hydrogen and oxygen from the aqueous electrolyte when overcharged.
-The water has to be refilled regularly to avoid damage to the battery; and, the inflammable gases have to be vented out to avoid explosion risks.
-However, this maintenance has a cost, and recent batteries such as Li-ion batteries do not have such an issue.
+The water must be replenished regularly to avoid damage to the battery, while the flammable gases must be vented to reduce the risk of explosion.
+This maintenance is not required for sealed technologies such as Li-ion batteries.

 Lithium-based batteries

+The installed capacity of lithium-ion grid battery storage in the US has grown steadily since the 2010s.

 Lithium-ion batteries offer a long lifespan with minimal maintenance, high energy density, and low self-discharge, which makes them ideal for modern utility-scale BESS applications.

 A drawback of some types of lithium-ion batteries is fire safety, mostly ones containing cobalt.
 The number of BESS incidents has remained around 10–20 per year (mostly within the first 2–3 years of age), despite the large increase in number and size of BESS.
 Thus failure rate has decreased.
 Failures occurred mostly in controls and balance of system, while 11% occurred in cells.

 Examples of BESS fire accidents include individual modules in 23 battery farms in South Korea in 2017 to 2019, a Tesla Megapack in Geelong, the fire and subsequent explosion of a battery module in Arizona, and the cooling liquid short circuiting incidents and fire at the Moss Landing LG battery.

 This resulted in more research in recent years for mitigation measures for fire safety.

 By 2024, the lithium iron phosphate (LFP) battery has become another significant type for large storages due to the high availability of its components, longer lifetime and higher safety compared to nickel-based Li-ion chemistries.
 An LFP-based energy storage system that was installed in Paiyun Lodge on Mt.
 Jade (Yushan) (the highest alpine lodge in Taiwan) and operated since 2016 without a safety incident.